Andhra Chicken Roast | South Indian Chicken dry recipe

 Andhra Chicken roast is a spicy, fragrant, and flavourful dry dish.
 It is a common and popular starter or appetizer served at all parties or functions.

-A dry chicken dish that goes well as a side dish with hot rice and rasam or sambar.
+A dry chicken dish that goes well as a side dish with hot rice and garlic pepper rasam, tomato pappu, palakura pappu, or sambar.
 If you like spicy food, this fiery Andhra chicken roast from South India is a must-try.

 What is Andhra Chicken roast?

-Andhra Chicken roast is not any special recipe or ingredient list.
+Andhra Chicken roast is not a special recipe or has a long ingredient list.
 It refers to the process of cooking.
 The unique preparation process makes it different from other chicken delicacies.

 The best part of this dish is, it is made with basic ingredients available in Indian households.
 In our house, we also call it chicken fry.

-Most of the Indian dishes taste better the next day.
+Most Indian dishes taste better the next day as the flavors mature over time.
 It’s the same with Andhra Chicken roast too.
 Usually, I may a large batch on Sunday and carry the leftover in the lunch box for Monday.

 It is also popular as Veyinchina Kodi Iguru or Kodi Vepudu or Chicken Vepudu in Andhra restaurants.
 This dish is quite a common dish in most Andhra houses.
 So there are many variations in preparing this dish.
 One of the variations is made with a special vepudu masala.